changgyhub/dining-philosophers/README.md

 # Dining Philosophers
 A simple yet robust solution to Dining Philosophers in pthread

+### Notes
+* Do not copy contents of this repo for course assignments.
+You should take the responsibility for any form of plagiarism.

 ### Output format
 | Philo | State       | Fork   | Held by  |
 |-------|-------------|--------|----------|